 As a devoted mentor to many throughout her career, Linda is an ardent proponent of diversity and inclusion, and is the Chief Inclusion Officer at Brooks Kushman.
 Linda teaches patent litigation as an adjunct professor at Michigan State University and serves as Detroit City Lead for the Leadership Council on Legal Diversity.
 Linda has also been integral in STEM for Girls scholarships and programming in association with the American Heart Association.
-Linda was recognized as a 2018 Women in the Law by Michigan Lawyers Weekly in recognition of her work this arena.
+Linda was honored as a 2018 Women in the Law by Michigan Lawyers Weekly in recognition of her work this arena.

 Prior to joining Brooks Kushman, Linda was a partner at another Detroit-area law firm and Kenyon & Kenyon in New York City.
 She has also worked as a mechanical engineer for an automotive OEM in a rotational program involving product design, testing, manufacturing and advance R&D.